Facing The Spectre Of Ageing And Death

 Older people often consider themselves no longer fit to be desired.
 They may feel ashamed of the ageing body.
 They bury their own desire, and relegate their sexuality to the past.

+Of course, older bodies don’t have the same exuberant beauty of the young.
 But even as the body withers, sensuality remains fully present.
-Loving touch with a partner becomes less about visual stimulation, and more about the pleasure of the softness of skin.
-Less about satisfying urgent desire, and more about luxuriating in the warmth and simple presence of another body, the emotion experienced by the joining of hearts.
+And this means immense physical joy is still possible.
+Loving touch with a partner becomes less about visual stimulation, and more about the pleasure of skin-on-skin softness.
+Less about satisfying urgent desire, and more about luxuriating in the warmth and presence of another body.
+We can experience an incredible depth of emotion at the tender cradling of hands, the unhurried joining of hearts.

 Opening ourselves to the joys of this kind of slow sensuality in our later years can put a spring in the oldest step.
-As French psychologist Marie de Hennezel puts it: “The warmth of the heart prevents your body from rusting”.
+As the famously long-lived islanders of Okinawa put it, in the song they sing each morning: “The warmth of the heart prevents your body from rusting”.

 Cultivating A Natural Mindfulness